jnelsonholding/reading-notes/401/class-02.md

 ## Java Imports

-In Java, a lot of broader funcionality has been added in the form of classes and methods.
+In Java, a lot of broader functionality has been added in the form of classes and methods.
 But to make use of that pre-built code, you have to tell Java what you need.
 Importing is the cleanest way to communicate that.
 Here's an example of the format for importing the LocalDateTime type:

 ```
 import java.time.LocalDateTime;